 In all cases, either the Supreme Court or Magistrates' Court would proceed to set a date for the hearing of the relevant application and inform the parties.
 Parties should attend court on the date set together with their legal representatives if applicable.

 There are emergency procedures available where it appears that a child may be in need of care.

-In both the Magistrates' Court and the Supreme Court, legal assistance may be available subject to the applicant having an annual income of less than £5000 and subject to a means test.
+In both the Magistrates' Court and the Supreme Court, legal assistance may be available subject to a means test.
 Applications for legal assistance in either court should be made to the Supreme Court and application forms are available from the Supreme Court Registry.

 Where a decision on parental responsibility is made by the Magistrates' Court, an appeal may be made to the Supreme Court.
 Where the decision is made by the Supreme Court, it may be possible to appeal to the Court of Appeal.

 An application should be made to the Court that made the original order of parental responsibility.
 If the court was the Magistrates' Court, then a complaint should be filed setting out the grounds of the complaint.
 In the Supreme Court, a Summons should be filed, supported by affidavit evidence where appropriate.